Taser: Excessive use by law enforcement

 In 2019, two Oklahoma police officers used Tasers over 50 times on an unarmed man resulting in death.
 Both officers were later convicted of second-degree murder.
 In January 2023, Los Angeles Police Department officers tasered a teacher at least 6 times resulting in the man's death.
 In 2014, Catasauqua, PA police officers inflicted serious injuries on a man, during a DUI arrest, when they tasered him eleven times while he was handcuffed and restrained in the back of a police vehicle.

 A New York Times study published in 2025 collected Taser log documents from 36 police departments in Mississippi from 2020 through 2024.
 Data collection was incomplete, since several departments submitted no data or only partial data.
 The study identified 44,000 incidents in which one or more Tasers were triggered for at least one second each over the course of an hour.
 Reporters manually reviewed the nearly 1,000 cases that lasted at least 15 seconds.
 Once training operations were eliminated, the review found 611 incidents that lasted at least 15 seconds (the maximum shock duration per encounter recommended under national standards).
 In addition to 44 allegations of "Taser abuse over the past decade from lawsuits and department records", the Times reporters found hundreds more "incidents that raise red flags by examining Taser logs across the state".
 Cases described in the article include 11 people who were shocked while they were pinned down or handcuffed, such as Vivian Burks, an unarmed 65-year-old great-grandmother accused of marijuana use who was shocked 4 times in under one minute, and Keith Murriel, who died after being shocked at least 40 times for refusal to leave a hotel parking lot.

 Use on non-human subjects

+Domestic animals

+Tasers may be deployed against an animal as part of a plan to deal with a potentially dangerous animal, such as a large dog, if the animal reasonably appears to pose an imminent threat to human safety, and alternative methods are not viable.

+Wildlife

 Tasers are used to immobilize wildlife for research, relocation, or treatment.
-Since they are classified as a form of torture, it is more common to use tranquilizer darts.
+However, it is more common to use tranquilizer darts.